jamesherriott1/Starkey-Martial-Arts/README.md

 Added timetable section to timetable.html from line 62 to 294 and tested code. found 1 error 'Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed'.
 I will add a h2 and see what happens.

 Added a h2 element inside the timetable section on line 63.
 Tested code.
 No errors found.

+Deleted h2 from line 58 to 60 in timetable.html as it was meant to be inside the section.